magento/merchdocs/src/sales-channels/asc/amazon-order-details.md

 The _Order and Shipping Details_ tab shows detailed order information, as received from Amazon.

 {:.bs-callout .bs-callout-warning}
-If a zip code received from Amazon corresponds to multiple cities, the state/region code may not update correctly in Amazon Sales Channel.
+Amazon accepts non-standard address information that cannot be imported into Amazon Sales Channel, thus preventing the state/country codes from updating correctly for some orders.
 To correct address errors, the following fields are editable in the order details:<br/>- Shipping address 1<br/>- Shipping address 2<br/>- Shipping address 3<br/>- Shipping city<br/>- Shipping region<br/>- Shipping postal code<br/>- Shipping country<br/><br/>**Note:** Do not forget to click **Save Order** after making edits.

 ![]({% link sales-channels/asc/assets/amazon-order-details.png %}){: .zoom}
 _Order and Shipping Details_